Internet Safety for Teenagers in the 21st Century

 Internet Safety Tips for Parents

 Teens are growing up much faster today.
 This means they spend much more time online interacting with other kids and adults.
-Parents should be aware of how online communication affects their children and help them develop internet safety skills.
+Parents should know how online communication affects their children and help them develop internet safety skills.
 Parents should monitor their children’s online behavior and take action when necessary.
 Teens need to know that they’re not invincible online.
 They’re responsible for their actions and should not put themselves at risk by being careless.
 Parents should encourage their children to keep their devices under lock and key and not leave them unsupervised.
 Parents should educate their children on the dangers of posting personal information online and encourage them to think before they type.

 Internet Safety Tips for Students